qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/gui_toolkit/ui_theming.rst

 ==========

 This theme is all about the information of the fonts used throughout your application.
 As the number of types/variants of fonts used with application isn't that big the font theme is normally a compact one.
+Web fonts are also defined here.
+See the :ref:`article on web fonts<pages/ui_webfonts#webfonts>` for details.

 .. note::